Last Updated on May 13, 2021 by Celeste

-We did not stay over at Trizonia but we did visit the Iasmos boutique hotel, located in the port.
-The hotel features family suitable apartments and communal space with games and books for children.
+We did not stay over at Trizonia but we did take a look inside Iasmos boutique hotel, a cute accommodation located in the port.
+This hotel features family suitable apartments and communal space with games and books for children.
 Its seaside rooms offer amazing views over the port.

 During our stay in Nafpaktos, our hosts organized a day trip to Messolonghi for us.
 I had never been to Messolonghi before but was immediately captured by its natural beauty and heroic past.